 The 4th Wild and Scenic Film Festival returns to Invermere.
 Bigger and better than ever in the brand new Columbia Valley Centre.
 Get ready to be INSPIRED!
-The evening features thirteen celebrated environmental and outdoor films, lively discussions, delicious eats (GMO-free popcorn and Peppi’s pizza), tasty beverages (beer, wine and kombucha!), an amazing silent auction, plus a chance to win great door prizes.
+The evening features thirteen celebrated environmental and outdoor films, lively discussions, delicious eats (organic popcorn and Peppi’s pizza), tasty beverages (beer, wine, cider and kombucha!), an amazing silent auction, plus a chance to win great door prizes.
 What else? a 50/50 draw, too.

 As part of a World Tour that plays in over 150 cities in North America, Wildsight chooses its own unique program.
 This year the 13 films span the globe: from Iran, Bangladesh, Ecuador, Nepal, and Patagonia to Texas, Alaska and Alberta.
 Don’t get left behind.
 See you there.